-Now that summer temps have started to rise, ice consumption is bound to go up too.
+When holiday guests swarm take over your kitchen and dining room, ice consumption is bound to go up too.
 It's practically the worst time for a ice maker water line to break.
-Fortunately, a sweaty homeowner can cool things down in a jiffy by replacing the water line connector hose with a flexible burst- and kink-resistant universal model (under $10) that fits most leading brands of ice makers.
+Fortunately, a host can quench thirsts in a jiffy by replacing the water line connector hose with a flexible burst- and kink-resistant universal model (under $10) that fits most leading brands of ice makers.

 Change a Faucet Washer

 The cause of a dripping faucet is usually a worn-out rubber washer that is no longer able to keep water from leaking from the faucet.
 It's fairly simple to unscrew and remove the faucet handle so you can replace the washer—which costs less than $3—and again enjoy the sounds of silence.

 Replace a Supply Line Faucet Connector Hose

 Leaks can cause puddles in the least noticeable places, but that's all the more reason to deal with them quickly.
 Constant moisture under a sink, for instance, can lead to mold, rot, and warping wood.
 No worry—an under-sink faucet hose isn't tough to replace: Simply shut off the water valve and unscrew each end of the hose.
 A new supply line faucet connector up to 20 inches long costs less than $7 and is easy to attach.

 Dry, cracked caulking can start to break off in tiny pieces or larger chunks, leaving countertops and tile backsplashes vulnerable to water damage.
 Armed with a $3 caulk gun, about $6 worth of caulking, and a little technique, a competent homeowner can remove the old caulk and apply a new bead like a pro.

 Change to LED Bulbs